vipul2802/o365hq.com/content/services/Microsoft Teams - Tenant-to-Tenant Migration.md

 +++
-title = "Microsoft Teams - Tenant-to-Tenant Migration" description = "We will migrate your Microsoft Teams structure and documents from one Office 365 tenant to another Office 365 tenant." date = 2019-05-14
+title = "Microsoft Teams - Tenant-to-Tenant Migration" description = "We will migrate your Microsoft Teams structure and documents from one Microsoft 365 tenant to another Microsoft 365 tenant." date = 2019-05-14

 [taxonomies]
-products = ["Office 365"]
+products = ["Office 365", "microsoft 365"]
 types = ["Migration"]

 [extra]